dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

+Costing 100 Candy and a Sinnoh Stone, this evolved form of Electabuzz packs a punch!
+A step above the rest of the Electric-types, Electivire makes its mark on any Electric party.
+Just know that it won't stick around for long, as its defense is surprisingly low for such a big Pokemon, but it will get the job done.

 ### Raikou - The Speed of Light
 ![Raikou](https://img.pokemondb.net/sprites/home/normal/raikou.png)

 > Thunder Shock + Wild Charge
 {:.note title="Optimal Moveset"}
 {:.faded}

+The Legendary Beast of Thunder, Raikou makes quick work of its adversaries.
+There's nothing too special about it, but Raikou spent quite some time being the pinnacle of Electric-type attackers, only recently usurped by the Pokemon above it.
+It's still great today, and is worth the investment.

 ### Zapdos - Pure Instinct
 ![Zapdos](https://img.pokemondb.net/sprites/home/normal/zapdos.png)